Skip to content

 • Staging (dal-latitude-heatwave-01) — live through the bouncer since commit 2c7401da8e; backend Postgres is PG18.

-The two hosts differ in DB bootstrap mechanics (staging trust + deploy-owned /data; prod peer auth → connect as the postgres superuser + root-owned /datasudo) — captured in the pgbouncer skill + config/pgbouncer/README.md.
+The two clusters differ in DB bootstrap mechanics (staging trust + deploy-owned /data; prod peer auth → connect as the postgres superuser + root-owned /datasudo) — captured in the pgbouncer skill + config/pgbouncer/README.md.

 • Operations (build/update, bootstrap, failover, gotchas): pgbouncer skill